-Prospective buyers with small children may worry about safety and many people may not want to worry about the hassle and upkeep of maintaining their own pool.
+Buyers who are looking to buy with small children may worry about safety for their children.
+Many people don’t want the hassle and upkeep of maintaining a swimming pool.

 Don’t: Do A Major Renovation to The Kitchen or Bathrooms

-Don’t waste your money with a complete overhaul unless it is absolutely necessary due to water or fire damage.
+Don’t bother throwing money at a complete overhaul unless it’s necessary due to fire or water damage.
 The cost does not make sense, especially when home-buyers will have their own tastes.
-Many homeowners would prefer a credit to the home price allowing them to upgrade on their terms.
+Many homeowners or buyers would prefer a reduction in price or a credit towards the home allowing them to upgrade on their terms.